 Off the Beaten-Path, Cool Experiences

-What makes Harvest Hosts membership different than say typical camping memberships, like Thousand Trails or Harvest Hosts member to stay at some really cool, off the beaten-path places, like wineries and breweries.
+What makes Harvest Hosts membership different than say typical camping memberships, like Thousand Trails or Good Sam, is that there are no additional costs to the Harvest Hosts member to stay at some really cool, off the beaten-path places, like wineries and breweries.

 Plus, many of the hosts are fine with you bringing along your pets or children.
 And many won’t have issue with the age, style, or appearance of your self-contained RV.
 Anyone who has been at this RVLife thing and looked into camping memberships probably knows that some camping membership clubs impose restrictions, including age, pets, children, and RV type or condition.